 - PIP- any component and rate

 This means that you will now need to pay or pay more towards your council tax.
-The amount you need to pay will be shown on your bill and how your award is calculated will be shown on your entitlement letter(s).
+The amount you need to pay will be shown on your bill.

 Please remember, if you have a change of circumstances to your income, capital or household you must report it to us straight away.